Unlucky break: Will travel insurance protect you when you need it?

 - Medical assistance for pre-existing physical and mental health conditions

-- Cancellations or possible problems you were warned about before you bought the policy (for example, conflict in a country, natural disasters and pandemics).
+- Cancellations linked to issues you were warned about before you bought the policy, such as conflict in a country, natural disasters or a pandemic

-See Smarttraveller's full list of what is and isn’t included.
+See Smarttraveller's full list of inclusions and exclusions before you buy.

 Credit card travel insurance